-After the cold winter months we all look forward to some summer sunshine.
-But heat and sun require dog owners to take some extra precautions to help their canine companions avoid discomfort, sunburn and serious health problems posed by overheating or dehydration.
+After the cold winter months, we all look forward to some summer sunshine.
+But, heat and sun require dog owners to take some extra precautions to help their canine companions avoid discomfort, sunburn and serious health problems posed by overheating or dehydration.

-Heatstroke, which can be lethal, happens when dogs are no longer able to control their body temperature.
-As in humans, it can take hold very quickly.
+Sunstroke, which can be lethal, happens when dogs are no longer able to control their body temperature.
+Just like in humans, sunstroke can take hold very quickly.
 The symptoms include rapid panting or laboured breathing, very red gums, lethargy and lack of coordination, sometimes accompanied by vomiting and diarrhoea.
 In severe cases, your dog could even have a seizure.

 In fact, older dogs are more likely to have an underlying chronic condition, such as lung or heart disease, which will make them particularly vulnerable during hot weather, so extra care is required.
 If you’re at all concerned, phone your vet for advice.

 Always make sure there’s a shady spot for your dog in the garden.
-If it’s very hot, keep him indoors, using a fan if necessary – but don’t allow any sunbathing in front of a window!
+If it’s very hot, keep them indoors, using a fan if necessary – but don’t allow any sunbathing in front of a window!